perldude/perldude/README.md

 * There are >40,000 songs in my iTunes and most of them were actually bought.
 * I've even attended the Academy Awards

-## Goals

-### Learning goals

-Cloud-native architecture.
-You know: "This lambda talks to that message queue which tells the application running in these containers to put something in a database then tell another message queue to have a notification app send a success message."
-All of which does proper logging, is well-monitored, gives great telemetry, restarts things when they die, and is deployed with CI/CD.
-I'd like to learn more about designing that.

 ### Career goals

 My most recent career goal was to manage people.